scalableminds/webknossos-wrap/README.md

 values of a given data type (e.g., one 8-bit value for raw image data, or one 32-bit value for image segmentation).

+## Implementations

+This repository contains the reference implementations for the webKNOSSOS wrapper format.
+Code is available for

+* C++
+* Scala
+* MATLAB

+The latter is a binding around the C++ library and demonstrates how wk-wrap files can be read and written from within other programming languages.

 ## High-level description
 Each file contains the data for a cube with side-length (CLEN) of FILE_CLEN (MUST be a power of two; e.g., 1024) voxels.
 Within each file, the data is split